Nordstrom/kafka-regex-principal-builder/README.md

 # regex-principal-builder

-KafkaPrincipalBuilder that uses regular expression to determine authentication principal
+KafkaPrincipalBuilder that uses a regular expression to determine authentication principal.